Torrance, Shoplifting and Conspiracy, Walmart, DA Diversion

 Greg then appeared at the arraignment in the Torrance Superior Court.
 The client was charged with allegedly violating Penal Code §§ 484(a) (petty theft) and 182(a)(1) (conspiracy), as was the other defendant.

 Greg then discussed the case with the Torrance City Prosecutor.
 The prosecutor noted that the two took 32 items, commenting “wow, they were pretty bold.”
 She then also noted that our client was uncooperative with the police.
-However, Greg showed the prosecutor our client’s proof of completing Logan Services’ online shoplifting prevention course and her student ID from CSUN.
+However, Greg showed the prosecutor our client’s proof of completing the Logan Group’s online shoplifting prevention course and her student ID from CSUN.

 Greg then asked if some form of DA diversion was possible to prevent our client from having a scar on her record with a conviction for a theft offense.
 Surprisingly, the Torrance City Prosecutor agreed, allowing our client to “earn a dismissal” after performing 120 hours (15 days) of community service and paying the City of Torrance booking fee ($449).
 The client would also be required to stay out of trouble for twelve months and stay away from all Walmarts during that period.